softwaresuave/Practical-Powershell/README.md

 ## This collection of powershell scripts contains tools used mainly for system administration.
-## Welcome to the powershell playground.
+## Welcome to the powershell playground...

 -proper footwear required.